 Will the original color of my paver show through after it has been stained?

 Our stains are transparent, so the background color plays a part in the end results.
-If you have a light red colored paver and are trying to change it to a charcoal, some of the red might show through.
-If you do one application, let it dry completely and then apply a second time, you can “build” the color.
+If you have a light red colored paver and are trying to change it to charcoal, some of the red might show through.
+If you do one application, let it dry completely, and then apply a second time, you can “build” the color.

 We can be contacted through our contact page, or through our email listed below!
 We'd love to answer any questions you have about our products, masonry staining, or with project advice.